ohartl/webmum/README.md

 	define("MIN_PASS_LENGTH", 8);

+## FAQ

-## Which password scheme does WebMUM use?
+### Which password scheme does WebMUM use?

 WebMUM uses the SHA512-CRYPT password scheme, which is known as a very secure scheme these days.
 Support for more password schemes will be added soon.

+### "login/ cannot be found"

+Webserver rewrites have to be enabled on your server, because WebMUM does not use real URLs for the frontend, but virtual URLs based on URL rewriting.
+When rewriting fails, you receive a 404 error message.